 Clio Logo

 This historical marker marks the area where United States forces defeated Confederate troops on October 22, 1864, during the Battle of Big Blue River.
-The Battle of Big Blue River, fought October 22-23, 1864, was an American Civil War battle that took place in and around the then-small settlements of Westport and Independence, Missouri.
+The Battle of Westport, fought October 22-23, 1864, was an American Civil War battle that took place in and around the then-small settlements of Westport and Independence, Missouri.
 The battle was part of Price’s Raid, a Confederate offensive led by Major General Sterling Price with the goal of taking Missouri before the 1864 Presidential election.
 This site saw two Union brigades led by Colonels Charles R. "Doc" Jennison and Thomas Moonlight defeat Confederate brigades led by Sidney D. Jackman and Brigadier General Meriweather Jeff Thompson.
-The defeat of the Confederate forces at the Battle of Westport the next day was the final nail in the coffin of this last major offensive fought west of the Mississippi River and marked the beginning of a long, costly retreat of Confederates further south.
+The defeat of the Confederate forces at the Battle of Westport the next day was the final nail in the coffin of this last major offensive fought west of the Mississippi River and marked the beginning of a long, costly retreat of Confederates to the south.

 Historical Marker of The Battle of Big Blue River

 The Civil War in Missouri, like most border states, divided the population with loyalties to the Union or Confederacy and pitted neighbor against neighbor.
-The conflict in Missouri was complex, with both a conventional and guerilla war being fought by regular armies, state militias, and informal raiding parties.
-The early fighting of the Civil War in Missouri led to the formation of two state governments in Missouri, one supporting the Union led by Governor Hamilton Rowan Gamble in the capital of Jackson City and the pro-secession government in exile led by Governor Claiborne Fox Jackson.
+The conflict in Missouri was complex, with both a conventional and guerrilla war being fought by regular armies, state militias, and informal raiding parties.
+The early fighting of the Civil War in Missouri led to the formation of two state governments in Missouri – one supporting the Union led by Governor Hamilton Rowan Gamble in the capital of Jackson City and the pro-secession government in exile led by Governor Claiborne Fox Jackson.
 In 1861, Major General Sterling Price’s Missouri State Guard was pushed out of Missouri by General John C. Fremont after a notable Confederate success at the Battle of Wilson’s Creek.
-In 1862-1863, the conflict in Missouri was mostly marked by a guerilla war between Bushwhackers and Confederate forces against those who supported the Union and a smaller number dedicated to the abolition of slavery.
+In 1862-1863, the conflict in Missouri was mostly marked by a guerrilla war between bushwhackers and Confederate forces against those who supported the Union and a smaller number dedicated to the abolition of slavery.
 This conflict was common in Missouri both before and during the Civil War, with some of the largest military engagements occurring during Price’s Raid of 1864.

-Price’s Raid was an unsuccessful attempt to retake Missouri for the Confederacy between August 29 and December 3 1864.
+Price’s Raid was an unsuccessful attempt to retake Missouri for the Confederacy between August 29 and December 3, 1864.
 The goal of the offensive was to revitalize the Southern cause in Missouri with a victory in the West, which Price calculated would hurt the reelection campaign of Lincoln.
 The plan was hatched by Confederate General Edmund Kirby Smith, commander of the trans-Mississippi Department.
 The primary objective was St. Louis and its arsenals, followed by Jefferson City, the capital.
-Price was instructed to then raid west into Kansas and Indian Territory for supplies and to hurt the Union economy in the west.
+Price was instructed to then raid west into Kansas and Indian Territory for supplies and to hurt the Union economy in the West.
 The Confederates also hoped to recruit men sympathetic to the South along the way.
 Price formed the Army of Missouri for this offensive, numbering 12,000 men and 14 cannons, divided into three divisions.
 In response to the invasion, William S. Rosecrans, leader of the Department of Missouri, assembled the Army of the Border under Major General Samuel R. Cutis with roughly 35,000 men.

 The first major engagement of the raid, the Battle of Pilot Knob, was a costly victory for Price.
 The Confederate push toward St. Louis ended at Franklin when Price decided not to even test the city's defenses.
 At Jefferson City, Price again decided not to launch a full-scale attack on the city and decided to instead raid westward, abandoning the idea of taking either the primary objective of St. Louis or the secondary one of the state capital.
 The Army of Missouri headed west into “Little Dixie,” a region in the middle of Missouri that had strong Confederate leanings, where they were further supplied and reinforced by the local populace.
 As October began, the Confederate forces moved west, capturing much-needed weapons at Glasgow and then pushing past a delaying action of Union forces at the Battle of Lexington and toward Independence.
 Significant Union forces were massing in and around Westport, including the Kansas State Militia which had been hastily called up by Governor Carney once the threat to Kansas presented by Price was fully realized.
 The Battle of the Big Blue River would preview the largest battle west of the Mississippi during the Civil War at the Battle of Westport.